 “Any business, whether it is D2C, whether it’s a delivery business, whether it’s anything — can be measured on the retention of your customers.” — Clearco Co-Founder Michele Romanow

 Acquiring a new customer is five to 25 times more expensive than retaining an existing one.
-That means you spend more to get the same amount of return, resulting in lower ROI.
-Beyond that, if you don’t invest in keeping your existing customers happy, you also end up with a lower customer lifetime value and higher amount of churn.
+That means you spend more to get the same return, resulting in lower ROI.
+Beyond that, if you don’t invest in keeping your existing customers happy, you also end up with a lower customer lifetime value and higher rate of churn.

 Churn is a dangerous metric to ignore.
-Depending on the size of your market, there are only so many users you can acquire and lose without running out of customers.
+Depending on the size of your market, there are only so many users you can acquire and lose before running out of customers.

 In fact, according to Clearco (formerly Clearbanc) Co-Founder Michele Romanow, “your number one metric that should matter is retention.”
 Michele has founded, grown, and worked with multiple successful eCommerce businesses, and has learned to put retention first when looking at metrics.